-(Table Class 1.1.1.1/4/41 1 1 11 1.1.1.1/4/41.1.1.11 (Table, Chart, labeled/titled, and well labeled/titled, and well some key some key or Graph) of organized. organized. components components Data AND AND to make its to make its (4 pts.)
-The analysis of the visual The visual representation is use effective use effective representation is clear and referenced in the reflection (e.g., missing (e.g., missing comprehensive and it (e.g., See Figure 1) to labels/title, labels/title, includes all relevant support a claim about incomplete incomplete information necessary to student learning but lacks data, etc.) data, etc.) support a claim about clear and comprehensive OR AND student learning. information.
-The visual The graphic representation is not is not referenced in referenced in the reflection. the reflection.
-PAPER 1 : A detailed baseline analysis A general baseline analysis A baseline A baseline The paper Baseline/Pre- focuses on both quantitative focuses on both quantitative analysis analysis does not assessment (percent, mode/median/ (percent, mode/median/ focuses on focuses on include a Results mean, pass/fail rates) AND mean, pass/fail rates) AND quantitative quantitative baseline/ pre- (4 pts.) qualitative data (student qualitative data (student (percent, (percent, assessment work samples). work samples). mode/median/ mode/median/ results Conceptions/misconceptions Conceptions/misconceptions mean, 📐 🔊 mean, section OR a are discussed and supported are discussed generally. pass/fail pass/fail rates) paper is not with evidence. rates) AND OR submitted. qualitative qualitative ANT data (student data (student AL (S) work work samples). samples).
-PAPER 1 : There is a detailed There is a general There is a There is a The paper Data Driven description of how data was description of how data was description of description of does not Teaching used to inform instructional used to inform instructional instructional instructional include a data (4 pts.) decision-making (e.g., decision-making (e.g., changes, but changes, but driven specific data that led to general trends in data that these are not these are not teaching specific changes) and these led to a change) and these connected to connected to section OR a decisions would likely decisions would likely data, and data, and may paper is not support student learning. support student learning. these not make a submitted. decisions difference in would likely student support learning (e.g., student more learning. logistics- centered).
-PAPER1: There is a detailed review of There is a review of final There is a There is a NO The paper Final/Post- final assessment data related assessment data related to vague review review of does not assessment to instructional objectives instructional objectives and of final final include a Results and standards.
+(Table, Chart, labeled/titled, and well labeled/titled, and well some key some key or Graph) of organized.
+AND organized.
+AND components to make its components to make its Data use effective use effective (4 pts.)
+The analysis of the visual The visual representation is representation is clear and referenced in the reflection (e.g., missing (e.g., missing comprehensive and it (e.g., See Figure 1) to labels/title, labels/title, includes all relevant support a claim about incomplete incomplete information necessary to student learning but lacks data, etc.) data, etc.) support a claim about clear and comprehensive OR AND student learning. information.
+The visual The graphic representation is not is not referenced in referenced in the reflection. the reflection. mr. PAPER 1 : A detailed baseline analysis A general baseline analysis A baseline A baseline The paper Baseline/Pre- focuses on both quantitative focuses on both quantitative analysis analysis does not assessment (percent, mode/median/ (percent, mode/median/ focuses on focuses on include a Results mean, pass/fail rates) AND mean, pass/fail rates) AND quantitative quantitative baseline/ pre- (4 pts.) qualitative data (student qualitative data (student (percent, (percent, assessment work samples). work samples). mode/median/ mode/median/ results Conceptions/misconceptions Conceptions/misconceptions mean, mean, section OR a are discussed and supported are discussed generally. pass/fail pass/fail rates) paper is not with evidence. rates) AND OR submitted. ale qualitative qualitative data (student data (student work work D / DED 771 samples). samples).
+TT.
+PAPER 1 : There is a detailed There is a general There is a There is a The paper Data Driven description of how data was description of how data was description of description of does not Teaching used to inform instructional used to/inform instructional instructional instructional include a data (4 pts.) decision-making (e.g., decision-making (e.g., changes, but changes, but driven specific data that led to general trends in data that these are not these are not teaching specific changes) and these led to a change) and these connected to connected to section OR a decisions would likely decisions would likely data, and data, and may paper is not support student learning. support student learning. these not make a submitted. decisions difference in would likely student support learning (e.g., student more learning. logistics- DADED T1 1.4.11 1 C The second second The centered).
+Trl PAPER 1 : There is a detailed review of There is a review of final There is a There is a NO The paper Final/Post- final assessment data related assessment data related to vague review review of does not assessment to instructional objectives instructional objectives and of final final include a Results and standards.
 Changes in standards.
-Changes in assessment assessment final/post- (4 pts.) learning are supported with learning are mentioned, but data related to data. assessment specific student work may not be supported with instructional results evidence. evidence. objectives section OR a and standards. paper is not submitted.
+Changes in assessment assessment final/post- (4 pts.) learning are supported with learning are mentioned, but data related to data. assessment specific student work may not be supported with instructional results evidence. evidence. objectives section OR a and standards. paper is not rials pood to be submitted in tad Thasa ma submitted.

-1 All materials need to be submitted in order for the paper components to be evaluated.
+&lt;sup>1 All materials need to be submitted in order for the paper components to be evaluated.
 These materials include: Baseline and final assessment (e.g., pre-/post-assessment), reflection paper, any student work samples referenced in paper, and a self-assessment rubric.

-This is a generic template for the assignment.
+\This is a generic template for the assignment.
 Interns should see Canvas for programmatic instructions and rubric.